Author Archive

 Mistake 2: Choosing a Dumpster by Price Alone

 Another common mistake is grabbing the smallest or cheapest dumpster and hoping it will work.
 At first, that low base price looks attractive.
 But if the container fills up halfway through the job, or goes over the weight limit, the total cost quickly grows.
+There is more to cost than the first number you hear.
+Typical dumpster rental pricing often includes:

 • Base price for the container size